frenchydude08/Party-Super-Bash/README.md

 - based on your personal preference, you might also want to use an audio pozer amplifier
 - some connectors and cables
 - Bright flashing/strobe lights

+A minimum set of audio samples is provided.
+Put them 'as is' on a FAT32 formated microSD card.
+Let me know of your created audio files so we can share..

+PCB
+All the required Geberit files are provided for you to get your PCB printed.
+I have designed the PCB to make it as universal and versatile as possible.
+This whay it can be used for many other projects...